 Top 10 tips for new science leaders!

 Are you a new science lead?
-We've got 10 tips to help you start the year with confidence.
+We've got 10 tips to help you start the year with confidence and a brand new toolkit!

 - What resources do you have and do your staff know what’s available?
 It’s useful, even though it can be a pain, to sort and arrange your science cupboard so you know where everything is.
 This will help you figure out what you need to replenish or throw away altogether.
 The number of textbooks and resources found dating back to the ’90s will make you chuckle!